WaelOGC/OGC-NewFinity-Palstform/🪙 OGCFinity Currency — Powering the Future of Purpose-Driven Innovation v2.0.md

 ### 11.1 Token Classification

-OGC Token is designed and intended as a **utility token** for use within the OGC NewFinity platform ecosystem.
+OGCFinity is designed and intended as a **utility token** for use within the OGC NewFinity Ecosystem.
 It is not:
 - A security or investment contract
 - A guarantee of returns or profits
 - A currency replacement